What are LEAPS?

 Breaking Down LEAPS

-LEAPS were first introduced in 1990.
-They were sold exclusively as derivative instruments for stock trading that could be used to extend the options on securities and assets for up to two years.
+LEAPS was first introduced in 1990.
+They were sold exclusively as derivative instruments for stock trading that could extend the options on securities and assets for up to two years.

 Option owners can use the secondary market to sell their options to a third party.
 It can be done either over-the-counter (OTC) or on an options exchange.
 American-style option strike prices are generally fairly close to the market price of the underlying asset.
 The option’s market price varies according to a variety of factors, which include: